Botox Injection Treatments in Denver

 All of these typically disappear within a few days of the treatment.
 Our experts are always here to help you should you have any questions or require any help.

-• What are the recovery instructions to be followed after getting Botox?
 On the day of the Botox treatment, we suggest you get someone else to pick you up and drive you home or to the office.
 Don’t lie down during the initial 4 hours after the procedure and sit up.
 Avoid physical exertion as well.
 Both lying down and exerting can increase your blood flow and spread the toxin to other areas of your face and reduce the effectiveness of your treatment.

 Relax your face for the next day or two and don’t engage in any activity that can result in scrunching up your facial muscles.
 For example, smiling or frowning or grinding your teeth.
 It takes the Botox 1-2 days to fully work on your nerves.